MicrosoftDocs/memdocs/memdocs/intune/developer/app-sdk-ios.md

 The Intune App SDK APIs are in Objective-C only and do not support **native** Swift.
 Swift interoperability with Objective-C is required.

-### Do all users of my application need to be registered with the APP-WE service?
+### Do all users of my application need to be registered with the APP-WE<!-- --> service?

 No. In fact, only work or school accounts should be registered with the Intune App SDK.
 Apps are responsible for determining if an account is used in a work or school context.